Crunch-io/crunch-cube/README.md

 # crunch-cube

-Open Source Python implementation of the API for working with CrunchCubes
+Open Source Python implementation of the API for working with Crunch Cubes

 ## Introduction